-The module is taught via lectures, seminars, structured discussions and computer practicals; and assessed by formal examination and continuous assessment.
+The module is taught via lectures, seminars, structured discussions and computer practicals; and assessed by written assignments.

 This module takes an interdisciplinary approach to examine human evolution.
 Beginning with the human genome and how it has evolved, the module moves through the biological scales to examine how the genome has shaped developmental evolution in the human lineage, and finally the adaptations that this developmental evolution produced in the Homo lineage since it split with chimpanzees.

 The module will utilise a variety of learning strategies to facilitate student-led and active learning.
-The teaching sessions will include significant workshop components and problem solving elements.
-In some cases these will stand independently as traditional lectures/seminars, and in some cases flipped classroom workshop approaches will be used, with material delivered in advance online.
+The teaching sessions will include significant workshop components and problem-solving elements.
+In some cases, these will stand independently as traditional lectures/seminars, and in some cases flipped classroom workshop approaches will be used, with material delivered in advance online.
 In the workshop sessions, students will then engage in activities including debates, small group discussions, and presentations.
-Supporting materials such as recorded lectures, links to online resources and literature will be provided on VITAL.
+Supporting materials such as recorded lectures, links to online resources and literature will be provided on Canvas.
 Students will be guided to key articles (reviews, primary literature) and textbooks which will support learning.
 Opportunities for individual feedback on learning will be provided.

 Modules are delivered by a mixture of lectures and seminars in year one, in year two the lecture element within modules is complemented by student led seminars.
 Finally, in year three, most modules are delivered by a short series of lectures with a focus on student-led seminars thereafter.
 Self-directed study is also expected through the course reading list and conducting research for your essays and projects.
 Academic staff area regularly available via their office hours for one-to-one feedback and support.
 Course material is available 24-hours a day on Canvas, our online learning platform, and study support is available from our dedicated student services team.